-THIS CONSERVATION EASEMENT AGREEMENT (hereinafter "Conservation Easement") between Katharine B. Sutphin, as Trustee of the Katharine B. Sutphin Revocable Trust ("Trust"), u/a/d July 28, 2014, amended and restated on August 18, 2014, on behalf of the Trust with a mailing address of 303 Stoney Point Road, Paris, Kentucky 40361 (who with its successors in title to all or any portion of the Property, as hereinafter defined, are collectively referred to as "Grantor"), and Bluegrass Conservancy, Inc., mailing address, Dudley Square, 380 South Mill Street, Suite 205, Lexington, Kentucky 40508, a nonprofit charitable corporation incorporated, in good standing, and qualified to do business under the laws of the Commonwealth of Kentucky (hereinafter referred to as "Grantee").
+THIS CONSERVATION EASEMENT AGREEMENT (hereinafter "Conservation Easement") between Victory Haven, LLC, a Kentucky limited liability company, with a mailing address of 303 Stoney Point Road, Paris, Kentucky 40361 (referred to as "Grantor"), and Bluegrass Conservancy, Inc., mailing address, Dudley Square, 380 South Mill Street, Suite 205, Lexington, Kentucky 40508, a nonprofit charitable corporation incorporated, in good standing, and qualified to do business under the laws of the Commonwealth of Kentucky (hereinafter referred to as "Grantee").
 The in-care of tax mailing address for the current tax year is c/o Katharine Sutphin, 303 Stoney Point Road, Paris, Kentucky 40361.